microtrain/bootcamp/01-DevEnvironment/07-Git.md

 # [GIT](https://git-scm.com/)

-[Git](https://git-scm.com/) is a free and open source distributed [version control system](https://en.wikipedia.org/wiki/Version_control) (VSC).
+[Git](https://git-scm.com/) is a free and open source distributed [version control system](https://en.wikipedia.org/wiki/Version_control) (VCS).
 Google Trends suggested git is the [most popular](https://www.google.com/trends/explore?date=all&q=%2Fm%2F05vqwg,%2Fm%2F012ct9,%2Fm%2F08441_,%2Fm%2F08w6d6,%2Fm%2F09d6g&hl=en-US) VCS in the world.Git is now a part of the Ubuntu standard installation so there is nothing to install.

 For a list of git commands type